 In February 1678, the Comings received a large grant of land in the area where the east and west branches of the Cooper River fork, today part of Bonneau Ferry Wildlife Management Preserve.
 This plantation they called Coming’s T, presumably because of the T shape of the fork.
 Over time its name has been modified with different variations and spellings, and today is most often referred to as Comingtee.

 A descendent of the Ball, Harleston and Coming families Edward Ball writes in his book, Slaves in the Family, (1998): “I suspect John and Affra were struck by the fecundity of the swamps, the draperies of moss, the tree canopies and the abundance of game.
 There were alligators and rattlesnakes, bobcats, and an occasional bear – but there was also easy food for the table, including deer, duck, and possum.”

-John eventually retired from his life and returned to Affra in Charlestown, where he remained until his death in 1695.
+John eventually retired from his life and returned to Affra in Charles Town, where he remained until his death in 1695.
 Though married for 25 years, the couple never had children of their own.
-Instead they sponsored a number of young friends and relatives on voyages to join them in Charleston and took in at least one local orphan if not more, so the house at Comingtee was always full.
+Instead they sponsored a number of young friends and relatives on voyages to join them in Charles Town and took in at least one local orphan if not more, so the house at Comingtee was always full.
 John was eventually named to Charles Town’s Grand Council.

 Affra’s letters to her family in 1696 describe her grief and sense of loss after John’s death.
 John left everything he had to Affra in his will, dated Aug.
 20, 1694.
 She moved from Comingtee to Charles Town and built a house at the corner of Wentworth and St. Philips streets.
 On Dec.
 10, 1698, Affra donated 17 acres of land south of George Street to St. Philips Church, known as the “Glebe Lands,” or lands belonging to the church.

-It is believed that John and Affra are buried in unmarked graves at Comingtee.
+John and Affra are buried in unmarked graves, probably at Comingtee.